CRM Project Failure: Why it happens and how you can avoid it17 Jan 2022

 As the ones who are going to be putting the new system to good use, they need to be involved in the decision and onboarding process.
 A lack of end user engagement is likely going to cause:

-- Valuable insight being lost – your team on the ground are putting processes into practice every day, with their biggest pain points and department best practices potentially lost by not consulting them.
+- Valuable insight being lost.
+Your team on the ground are putting processes into practice every day.
+Their biggest pain points and department best practices potentially lost by not consulting them.

-- Discontentment throughout the team – there may be a sense of “here we go again” as the new change is dropped on their desk unexpectedly, leading to a lack of engagement once the project kicks off.
+- Discontentment throughout the team.
+There may be a sense of “here we go again” as the new change is dropped on their desk unexpectedly.
+This usually leads to a lack of engagement once the project kicks off.

-Your team will see the new CRM system as something for them, they will see the experience as the management team helping them to solve their problems and make their lives easier.
-When the go-live date comes around, they will likely be excited and will be far more engaged and enthused about the product, boosting the adoption process!
+Your team will see the new CRM system as something for them.
+They will see the experience as the management team helping them to solve their problems and make their lives easier.
+When the go-live date comes around, they will likely be excited and will be far more engaged, boosting the adoption process!

 Don’t Scrimp on the Onboarding